Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Imagine a town full of people who need a haircut.
-No one is allowed to cut their own hair but fortunately a barber is in the town.
-He does in fact cut everyone's hair as promised, but now he needs a haircut, for is a member of the town and they all need a haircut.
+No one is allowed to cut their own hair, but fortunately, a barber is in the town.
+He does, in fact, cut everyone's hair as promised, but now he needs a haircut, for he is a member of the town, and they all need a haircut.
 But he cannot cut his own hair, for no one is allowed to cut their own hair.
 What does he do?

-In this example, something is a member of a set but by being a member of that set cannot exist in it.
-If a special set for barbers was made then he would be fine but since he is concluded in the town then he cannot violate that rule.
+In this example, something is a member of a set, but being a member of that set cannot exist in it.
+If a special set for barbers was made, then he would be fine, but since in the town, then he cannot violate that rule.